sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 5: Create a Service Principal

-Azure Kubernetes Service (AKS) requires an Azure Active Directory (AAD) service principal to interact with Azure APIs.
-The service principal is needed to dynamically manage resources such as user-defined routes and the Layer 4 Azure Load Balancer.
-The easiest way to set up the service principal is by using the Azure cloud shell.
+Azure Kubernetes Service (AKS) uses an Azure Active Directory (AAD) Service Principal to interact with Azure APIs.
+The Service Principal is needed to dynamically manage resources such as user-defined routes and the Layer 4 Azure Load Balancer.
+The easiest way to set up the service principal is by using the Azure Cloud Shell and the Azure Command Line Interface (CLI).

 > **Note**: To complete this task, ensure your account is an [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you use and is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you use.
 You may have trouble creating a service principal if you do not meet these requirements.

-1. To create a service principal, type the following command in the cloud shell command line, replacing {id} with your subscription identifier, and replacing suffix with your chosen suffix to make the name unique:
+1. To create a Service Principal, type the following command in the cloud shell command line, replacing {id} with your subscription identifier, and replacing suffix with your chosen suffix to make the name unique:

-   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+   > **Note**: If you don't have a Cloud Shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{id}" --name="http://fabmedical-sp-{SUFFIX}"